a-renzini/pygwb/docs/tutorials.rst

    <br />

-When running ``pygwb`` on long data sets, it can be more convenient to split the large amount of data into smaller chunks, and run the analysis on those.
+When running ``pygwb`` on long data sets, it can be more convenient to split the large amount of data into smaller chunks, and run the analysis on those individually.
 This functionality is supported within
 ``pygwb`` through the inclusion of two additional scripts: ``pygwb_dag`` and ``pygwb_combine``.
 For more information, check out the tutorial below.

 .. raw:: html